mobily-enterprises/jsonreststores/README.md

 Easy, plain and simple.

-The only extra lines are the ones that require storesRoutes, which is defines as follows:
+The only extra lines are the ones that require `storesRoutes.js`: that's the file that will create the store and add the necessary routes.
+Its code is very simple:

     // Requiring important modules
     var tingo = require("tingodb")({}); // TingoDB

     var declare = require('simpledeclare'); // Declare module

     var JsonRestStores = require('jsonreststores'); // The main JsonRestStores module

     var SimpleSchema = require('simpleschema');  // The schema module (main + tingo)
     var SimpleSchemaTingo = require('simpleschema-tingo');

     var SimpleDbLayer = require('simpledblayer'); // The DB layer (main + tingo)
     var SimpleDbLayerTingo = require('simpledblayer-tingo');

     // Db Object from Tingo
     var db = new tingo.Db('/tmp/tests', {} );

-    exports = modules.exports = function( app ){
+    exports = module.exports = function( app ){

       // Layer class: mixin of the base SimpleDbLayer and SimpleDbLayerTingo, with `db` property set var DbLayer = declare( [ SimpleDbLayer, SimpleDbLayerTingo ], { db: db } );

-      // JsonRestStore class, created with the DbLayer we just created var JRS = declare( JsonRestStores, { DbLayer: DbLayer } );
+      // JsonRestStore class, created with the DbLayer we just created added to its prototype var JRS = declare( JsonRestStores, { DbLayer: DbLayer } );

       // Schema class: mixin of the base SimpleSchema class and SimpleSchemaTingo var Schema = declare( [ SimpleSchema, SimpleSchemaTingo ] );

       var People = declare( JRS, {

         schema: new Schema({
           id     : { type: 'id' },
           name   : { type: 'string', trim: 60 },
           surname: { type: 'string', trim: 60 },
         }),

         paramIds: [ 'id' ],
         storeName: 'People',

         handlePut: true,
         handlePost: true,
         handleGet: true,
         handleGetQuery: true,
         handleDelete: true,

         hardLimitOnQueries: 50,
       });

       People.onlineAll( app, '/users/', ':id' );
-    });
+    }

-# DOCUMENTATION IS COMPLETELY OUT OF DATE FROM THIS POINT ON
+# DOCUMENTATION IS COMPLETELY OUT OF DATE FROM THIS POINT ON -- SORRY.

+**Documentation will be finished on the 2nd of Dec.**

 Here are three very common use-cases for JsonRest stores.